 25. Sell me something.

-Anything.
+What to listen for: Anything.
 It could be the classic “Sell me this pen” or “Sell me what you had for lunch today.”
 Letting them choose what they sell turns a tired question into a glimpse of how well your candidate thinks on the spot.

-A great candidate will ask qualifying questions like “What problem are you trying to solve?” and “What are you looking for in X product?” before selling the product.
+A great candidate will ask qualifying questions like these before selling the product:

-You’ll get insight into a candidate’s understanding of the sales process, their level of experience, knowledge of sales methodologies, and their ability to manage the sales cycle from start to finish.
+With this question you’ll get insight into a candidate’s understanding of the sales process, their level of experience, knowledge of sales methodologies, and their ability to manage the sales cycle from start to finish.

 27. Tell me about an objection you had trouble overcoming over the phone.
 How did you finally move the deal forward?

-You’ll see how candidates handle objections and their ability to treat tough conversations with potential clients effectively.
+You’ll see how effectively candidates handle objections and their ability to treat tough conversations with potential clients effectively.
 The ability to listen and show empathy takes center stage here.

-Every salesperson has at least one objection that plagues them.
+What to listen for: Every salesperson has at least one objection that plagues them.
 Did the candidate listen to the prospect’s concerns?
 Did they validate them?
 Did they help them reach a different conclusion?
+The answer to this question tells a lot about how your candidate solves problems and thinks strategically.

 28. Teach me something.

 This question helps you assess a candidate's ability to communicate, present product information clearly, and convince prospects to buy.
+It’s nearly impossible for a candidate to know what you would want to learn, so consider this a role-playing exercise, not a true learning opportunity.

-Selling is about more than listing a product's or service's benefits and features.
+What to listen for: Selling is about more than listing a product‘s or service’s benefits and features.
 This question lets your candidate show how well they can share knowledge and walk you through a new concept.

 29. Share the steps you took to land your most successful sale.